About This Chapter

 In this lesson, we will explore advanced cognitive development in terms of a gifted child.
 We will also define what it means to be gifted and Joseph Renzulli's model of giftedness.

-11. Mood Disorders: Depression, Dysthymic Disorder & Bipolar Disorder
+11. Mood Disorders: Depression, Persistent Depressive Disorder & Bipolar Disorder

 Does feeling sad automatically mean someone is depressed?
 Are there different kinds of depression?
 What are mood disorders?
 This lesson will take a look at the answers to those questions.